sdmp/sdmp.github.io/index.md

 # The purpose

-At it's heart the SDMP is just a way for machines to communicate to each other in a very secure way that humans can understand.
+At it's heart the SDMP is just a way for machines to communicate messages to each other in a very secure way that humans can understand.

 If humans can understand it, they can debug it easier, and make sure the secure part is actually secure.

 # Use it

-* You can use it from the [command line](sdmpcli)
+* You can use it from the [command line](sdmpcli).
-* There's a JavaScript [module](sdmpnpm) you can use
+* There's a JavaScript [module](sdmpnpm) you can use.
-* Check out the [relayreader](relayreader) project
+* Check out the [relayreader](relayreader) project.

 # Get involved

 * You can read through the [docs](./docs) to make sure they are readable, consistent, and sane.
-* [File issues](sdmpissues) if you find anything wrong.
+* [File issues](sdmpissues) if you find anything wrong, anywhere on this site or in the docs.
 * Create [pull requests](sdmppullrequest) if you spot anything wrong or missing and want to propose a fix.

 ## Release Cycles